 German Bunds dip as markets still see imminent Fed tapering

-LONDON, Sept 9 (Reuters) - German Bund futures dipped on Monday, reversing some of Friday's gains made on below-forecast U.S. jobs data, as investors continued to bet on the U.S. Federal Reserve trimming monetary stimulus this month.
+LONDON, Sept 9 (Reuters) - German government bonds weakened on Monday, reversing some of Friday's sharp gains made on below-forecast U.S. jobs data, as investors continued to bet on the U.S. Federal Reserve trimming monetary stimulus this month.

 "What happened on Friday doesn't change the big picture," ING rate strategist Alessandro Giansanti said.
 "The big picture is that the Fed will reduce the amount of liquidity in the market ... and the risk is still towards higher (yields)."

-He said supply pressure stemming from bond sales in the Netherlands and Germany later this week also weighed on the market.
+ING's Giansanti said supply pressure from bond sales in the Netherlands and Germany later this week also weighed on Bunds.

-"Italian political wobbles are definitely there in play ...We like Spain for choice - it is a bit more stable at this moment in time," one trader said.
+"Italian political wobbles are definitely there in play ...We like Spain for choice - it is a bit more stable at this moment in time," a second trader said.

 Commerzbank and Credit Agricole rate strategists also recommended investors to bet on Spain outperforming of Italy, which is due to sell bonds on Thursday.

 At 4.49 percent, Italian 10-year yields were only 2 basis points below the Spanish ones.